The Hunchback of Notre Dame (1986 film)

-The Hunchback of Notre Dame is a 1986 Australian/American fantasy animated film and an adaptation of the 1831 novel of the same name by Victor Hugo.
+The Hunchback of Notre Dame is a 1986 Australian/American fantasy animated film and an adaptation of the 1831 novel The Hunchback of Notre-Dame by Victor Hugo.

 Summary

 Claude Frollo is attempting alchemy, but his thoughts of Esmeralda, a Roma dancer, hinder his concentration.
 He informs Quasimodo, his hunchbacked and deaf servant, that he needs him to assist in kidnapping Esmeralda.
 In the Paris streets is the poet Gringoire, who also pines for Esmeralda, and laments his dilemma through poetry.
 Esmeralda herself passes by, and Quasimodo tries to kidnap her under Frollo's orders.
 Gringoire tries to save her, but is knocked to the ground instead.
 Esmeralda is successfully rescued by Captain Phoebus, who has the hunchback arrested, while Frollo escapes.
 Esmeralda takes a liking to Phoebus, and remarks on the beauty of his name when he leaves.

 Gringoire is chased by faux cripples into the Court of Miracles, the den of beggars and thieves.
 Clopin, the king of the Gypsies, decides to hang Gringoire.
 Gringoire, to avoid death, has to perform a test, which he quickly fails.
 He is then offered to women to avoid hanging.
 Esmeralda marries him, but only out of pity.
 The next day, the archbishop visits Frollo in his laboratory and informs him that Quasimodo has been arrested.
 Frollo refuses to testify at the trial, using the false excuse of not wanting to disgrace the church.
 At the Palis de Justice, the deaf judge assumes he is being mocked, as Quasimodo is unable to properly answer the judge's questions, and sentences him to a flogging.
 Quasimodo is whipped, and mocked by the people around him.
 He begs for water, and Esmeralda gives him some.
 She performs tricks with her goat Djali, but stops in order to pursue Phoebus.
 Later, at the inn, Esmeralda is reunited with Phoebus, but only a short while after this, he is stabbed by Frollo.
 Esmeralda is blamed and arrested.
 At her trial, she is accused of sorcery.
 Charmalou manages to have Djali perform a trick, which is used as damning evidence against her.